 - Account Manager - ability to design, test, and deploy comprehensive project coordination

-- Collaborative Model Training - ability to provide customized training to engineering teams for conversational AI and ML skills
+- Collaborative Model Training - ability to provide customized training to engineering teams for Generative Conversational AI and ML skills

 - Enterprise-grade - has a reliable infrastructure with industry-specific pre-training